abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 Transcendental Analytic: Analytic of principles
 ---

-Now let's examine in detail how are the above transcendental concepts are applied to the sensible world, enabling us to reason about it i.e. how do we *judge* if a given appearance falls under a certain concept.
+Now let's examine in detail how are the above transcedental concepts are applied to the sensible world, enabling us to reason about it i.e. how do we *judge* if a given appearance falls under a certain concept.

 Introduction.
-Of the Transcendental Power of Judgement in General --
+Of the Transcedental Power of Judgement in General --

 If concepts are rules, then judgement is the ability to say if a given object or event follows a given rule.
-An ability which must require something more than good knowledge of the rules and the of instances themselves, as it is not possible to, as we said earlier, to base our judgements solemnly on logic -  with logic we can only make sure that a given system of statements is consistent within itself.
+An ability which must require something more than good knowledge of the rules and the of instances themselves, as it is not possible to, as we said earlier, to base our judgements solemly on logic -  with logic we can only make sure that a given system of statements is consistent within itself.

 In order to understand how judgements happen, we have to look at the faculty of sensibility and to see how do the pure concepts of understanding are related to it.

 Of the Schematism of the Pure Concepts of the Understanding
 ---

 Perceptions and concepts are, by themselves, not bound with one another, they are merely the product of two different faculties of the mind.
 So in order for them to be united, a third component must be involved, acting as a mediator between the two.
-This component is the concept's schema.
+This components is the concept's schema.

 When we talk about "normal" concepts, we can say that their schemas are just procedures for generating images that fall under the concept, e.g. using the schema of a dog the brain can produce an image showing, for example, how does a dog look when viewed from a certain angle and then, compare this image to the images produced by the faculty of sensibility and determine if the animal it is seeing is a dog.
-The pure concepts of the understanding do not have images, but still, they must have schemata in order for them to be used.
+The pure concepts of the understanding do not have images, but still they must have schemata, in order to be used.
 A concept's schemata describes how can a concept be used to recognize objects in the world of sensibility, which, as we discussed, is the only world to which we have access to.
-In effect, it is limiting the concept in order to make it useful.
+In effect, it is limiting the concept, in order to make it useful.

 As we said, perception is inherently *subjective* and is the result of the inner sense of the individual.
 That is why the pure concepts' schemata are bound to the form of the inner sense, that is to time.